squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

-.. tacn:: dependent induction  todo
+.. tacn:: dependent induction {? @variable}

-    Apply the induction scheme to the
-    conclusion.

-    Usage: dependent induction
+    Apply the induction scheme to the conclusion.
+If no argument is specified, the conclusion must be a universal quantification over a well-founded type.
+Alternatively, a variable of the goal can be given as argument, in which case the goal is first generalized as the universal quantification over the given variable before proceeding with the induction.

 .. tacn:: destruct @assumption {? as @intropattern}